Updated: April 2023

 - almost all National Security Advisors, CIA Directors, Ambassadors to the U.N., Chairs of the Federal Reserve, Presidents of the World Bank, and Directors of the National Economic Council;

-- many prominent academics, especially in key fields such as Economics, International Relations, Political Science, History, and Journalism;
+- many prominent academics, especially in key fields such as Economics and Political Science;

-- many top executives of Wall Street, policy think tanks, universities, and NGOs;
+- many top executives of Wall Street, policy think tanks, universities, NGOs, and Hollywood;

 - as well as the key members of both the 9/11 Commission and the Warren Commission (JFK)

-And no less than John J. McCloy, the longtime chairman of the Council and advisor to nine U.S. presidents, told the New York Times about his time in Washington: “Whenever we needed a man we thumbed through the roll of the Council members and put through a call to New York.”
+And no less than John J. McCloy, the longtime chairman of the Council and advisor to several US presidents, recalled about his time in Washington: “Whenever we needed a man we thumbed through the roll of the Council members and put through a call to New York [i.e., the CFR headquarters].”

-German news magazine Der Spiegel once described the CFR as the “most influential private institution of the United States and the Western world“ and a “politburo of capitalism”.
-Both the Roman-inspired logo of the Council (top right in the illustration above) as well as its slogan (ubique – omnipresent) appear to emphasize that ambition.
+German news magazine Der Spiegel once described the CFR as the “most influential private institution of the United States and the Western world” and a “politburo of capitalism”.
+Both the Roman-inspired logo of the Council (top right in the illustration above), as well as its slogan (ubique – omnipresent), appear to emphasize this ambition.

 In his famous article about “The American Establishment”, political columnist Richard H. Rovere noted: “The directors of the CFR make up a sort of Presidium for that part of the Establishment that guides our destiny as a nation. () [I]t rarely fails to get one of its members, or at least one of its allies, into the White House.
 In fact, it generally is able to see to it that both nominees are men acceptable to it.”

-Until recently, this assessment had indeed been justified.
+Until recently, this assessment indeed was justified.
 Thus, in 1993 former CFR director George H.W.
 Bush was followed by CFR member Bill Clinton, who in turn was followed by CFR “family member” George W. Bush.
 In 2008, CFR member John McCain lost against CFR candidate of choice, Barack Obama, who received the names of his entire Cabinet already one month prior to his election by CFR Senior Fellow (and Citigroup banker) Michael Froman.
-Froman later negotiated the TTP and TTIP free trade agreements, before returning to the CFR as a Distinguished Fellow.
+Froman later negotiated the TPP and TTIP trade agreements, before returning to the CFR as a Distinguished Fellow.

 - Council on Foreign Relations:

-- Laurence H. Shoup (2015): Wall Street’s Think Tank: The Council on Foreign Relations and the Empire of Neoliberal Geopolitics, 1976-2014, Monthly Review Press
+- Laurence H. Shoup (2015): Wall Street’s Think Tank: The Council on Foreign Relations and the Empire of Neoliberal Geopolitics, 1976-2014, Monthly Review Press.
+(PDF)

 - Wikipedia pages about the CFR, the Bilderberg Group, and the Trilateral Commission